Skip to main content

 Biography

 Her research explores the lived experiences of individuals at work, with a particular focus on work meaningfulness, the interface between work and non-work, and workplace relationships with both people and animals.
-She has published her research in leading management journals, including the Academy of Management Review, Journal of Management Studies, and the Journal of Organizational Behavior.
+She has published her research in leading management journals, including the Academy of Management Review, Journal of Management Studies, and Journal of Organizational Behavior.

 She is an enthusiastic teacher who encourages critical thinking and integrates experiential learning methods into the classroom.
 Two of her experiential learning exercises have been published in Management Teaching Review, one of which won Best Paper in 2016.
 She continues to learn new instructional approaches by attending Professional Development workshops every year and is a Gallup-Certified Strengths Coach.